deisold/comedy-clash/eth/Design.md

 - closed

 - Array of Submission // Should be an array for ability to iterate
+- uint submissionCount

+- mapping of submissions to a mapping of their voters

 ## Submissions
 - address artist